Harold Clurman: On acting

 Uta Hagen in Respect for Acting credits Clurman with a new perspective on acting.
 She summarized his approach as demanding the human being within the character:

 In 1947, I worked in a play under the direction of Harold Clurman.
 He opened a new world in the professional theatre for me.
 He took away my 'tricks.'
 He imposed no line readings, no gestures, no positions on the actors.
 At first I floundered badly because for many years I had become accustomed to using specific outer directions as the material from which to construct the mask for my character, the mask behind which I would hide throughout the performance.
 Mr. Clurman refused to accept a mask.
 He demanded ME in the role.
 My love of acting was slowly reawakened as I began to deal with a strange new technique of evolving in the character.
 I was not allowed to begin with, or concern myself at any time with, a preconceived form.
 I was assured that a form would result from the work we were doing.

-Clurman died on September 9, 1980 in New York City of cancer.
+Clurman died a week before what would have been his 79th birthday, on September 9, 1980, in New York City of cancer.
 He is buried in Mt.
 Carmel Cemetery, Glendale, Queens.